--T
+-T, -U

-TCP: By default, host uses UDP when making queries.
-The $\neg T$ option makes it use a TCP connection when querying the name server.
+TCP/UDP: By default, host uses UDP when making queries.
+The ¬T option makes it use a TCP connection when querying the name server.
 TCP will be automatically selected for queries that require it, such as zone transfer (AXFR) requests.
+Type ANY queries default to TCP but can be forced to UDP initially using ¬U.